alephium/www/src/content/news/builders-highlight-11-fugashu-4f8566d1a8f0/index.md

 ![](image_d7e2e86f1a.png)

-<a href="http://pyreplay.com" >Pyreplay</a> is envisioned as a competitive arcade platform where users can engage in various mini-games and classic arcade challenges.
+[Pyreplay](http://pyreplay.com) is envisioned as a competitive arcade platform where users can engage in various mini-games and classic arcade challenges.
 The overwhelming support from the Alephium community, evidenced by our NFT collection selling out in just four hours, was truly heartening.
 These NFTs not only offer holders reduced gameplay costs but also a share in the project’s revenue, embedding them deeply into the ecosystem of Pyreplay.
 Thank you to everyone who has supports me on this journey and believes in the same vision!

 #### How do you see the future of the Pyreplay?
 What’s on your roadmap?
 What would be the Pyreplay moonshot?